 output_file(), with the filename

-figure()to create a plot with some overall options like title, tools and axes labels.
+- This creates a plot with typical default options and easy customization of title, tools, and axes labels.

-Figure.line) for our data, with visual customizations like colors, legends and widths to the plot.
+line()for our data, specifying visual customizations like colors, legends and widthss.

 - Ask Bokeh to